TheIAceI/Assessment/README.md

     {"username":"tds", "password":"password"}

-    This post request will return an JWT that is used to access the API controllers.
+    This post request will return a JWT that is used to access the API controllers.

     return:
     {